How Does Chocolate Affect Your Skin?

-Chocolate, cocoa powder, and pure cocoa butter: bad news for breakouts or anti-aging saviors?Posted on October 28, 2019 Written by: 100% PURE®
+Chocolate, cocoa powder, and pure cocoa butter: bad news for breakouts?Posted on July 7, 2021 Written by: 100% PURE®

-Already having Halloween candy cravings?
-It’s the time of the year when we all want sugary sweet treats – but what harm can they do to your skin?
+We all fall prey to sugar cravings, especially when it comes to chocolate.
+But what harm can these sweet treats do to your skin?
 Everyone knows the rumor that chocolate makes you break out, but what is it about chocolate that’s bad for you?

-In honor of National Chocolate Day, we owe it to ourselves to know the truth about how chocolate affects our skin.
-So let’s debunk some myths around chocolates boos, and unmask some little-known benefits that can make caving to your craving a good thing!
+In honor of World Chocolate Day, we owe it to ourselves to know the truth about how chocolate affects our skin.
+So let’s debunk some myths around chocolate for your skin, and unmask some little-known benefits that can make caving to your craving a good thing!

 Here’s the truth: nothing made with added sweetener is truly good for your skin – and that includes processed chocolate candy.
 Sugars contribute to the breakdown of skin cells, which results in enhanced aging – and, much like a ghost, we can’t even see it coming.